gniquyij/BSer/README.md

 generate non-sense sentence(s) of the required length by joining the words randomly selected from the corpus.

+## target usage

+@nlper: random corpus as the baseline in model verification.

+@designer: non-sense content to fill in the blank(s) for preview.

+@blogger: anti-search.

+...

 ## how to use BSer

 ```